Some enumerations of non-trivial compositions of the differential operations and the directional derivative: The enumeration of the higher order non-trivial compositions of the differential operations and the directional derivative in the space

-According to the above results, it is natural to try to calculate the number of non-trivial compositions of differential operations from the set ${\cal B}_{3}$.
-Straightforward verification shows that all compositions of the second order over ${\cal B}_{3}$~are
+According to the above results, it is natural to try to calculate the number of the non-trivial compositions over the set $\mathcal{B}_{3}$.
+A straightforward verification shows that all compositions of the second order over $\mathcal{B}_{3}$ are